 [Resident]: I’ll get out of your way in a sec.

-We're dividing the remnant of the thymus here and we’re going to expose the pericardium.
-And then we’ll open the pericardium then access the heart.
+We're - We’re dividing the remnant of the thymus here, and we’re going to expose the pericardium.
+And then we’ll open the pericardium and ac - access the heart.
 So this is pericardium.
 And we’re opening pericardium now.
 Underneath that we’ll see the right ventricle.

 [Resident]: You see the phrenic?

 Phrenic visualized down there.
 Down there.
 Ok.
-2-0 papa.
-So we have divided the pericardium, now we're going to suspend the edges of the pericardium.
+2-0 pop-off.
+So we have divided the pericardium.
+Now we're going to suspend the edges of the pericardium.

 [Resident]: Oops, sorry.